OCA/purchase-workflow/purchase_triple_discount/readme/USAGE.rst

   and third discounts.
 * A default second or third discount can be set in every vendor *Sale & Purchases* tab.

+You can mass update all the supplierinfo discount values, going to **Purchase > Vendors**, open a supplier, and click on the button "Apply" near the according "Default Supplier Discount (%)" field.